If you or someone you are with are in danger

 Resources for Children and Youth

-You are reading this page because you have questions, concerns or curiosity about what mental health and substance use problems really are.
 This page will hopefully provide some answers for you and guide you to finding help within your community.

 What is Mental Health?

-• can cope with the normal stresses of life,
+cope with the normal stresses of life

 Does that sound impossible?

 You are not alone if you find it hard to feel well all the time, or that you feel like you are struggling with your mental health.
 No two people are the same, so know that there are others close by who feel the same way you do.
-There are many different reasons why you might be struggling with mental health... family troubles, body changes, trauma, etc.
+There are many different reasons why you might be struggling with mental health... family troubles, body changes, trauma, etc. Stress, Anxiety and Depression are all common in school aged children and youth.

-• stomach aches
+stomach aches

-• headaches
+headaches

-• unable to sleep
+unable to sleep

-• missing school and withdrawing from friends
+missing school and withdrawing from friends

 I Need Help - Where Do I Get It?